OpenF2/F2/docs/src/f2js-sdk.md

 ## Upgrading

 It is a goal of ours to make upgrading to the latest version of F2 a minor effort for development teams.
-Releasing feature enhancements, addressing bugs or security patches, and working hard to maintain backward compatibility for F2.js APIs&mdash;while constantly pushing the boundaries&mdash;are all part of evolving a web framework for the financial services industry.

 The details from each release of F2, minor and major, are tracked in the [changelog](https://github.com/OpenF2/F2/wiki/Changelog).

-### The Latest

-For developers, getting the latest F2.js SDK is as simple as going to the [project repository on GitHub](https://github.com/OpenF2/F2).
-A download ([zip](https://github.com/OpenF2/F2/zipball/master)) of the current version ({{version}}) of F2 is always available along with [tags of previous releases](https://github.com/OpenF2/F2/tags).
+As of version 1.2, no breaking changes have been introduced and therefore upgrading should be as simple as [downloading the latest copy of F2.js](https://raw.github.com/OpenF2/F2/master/sdk/f2.min.js) and updating your website.

 Developers can quick-link to the latest copy of F2.js: